andr3ribeiro/wordpress-playground/packages/docs/site/docs/developers/05-local-development/04-wp-playground-cli.md

 ```

 :::info
-On Windows, the path format used by `--mount`, for example, `/host/path:/vfs/path`, can cause issues.
-To resolve this, use the flags `--mount-dir` and `--mount-dir-before-install`.
-These flags let you specify host and virtual file system paths in an alternative format: `"/host/path"` `"/vfs/path"`.
+On Windows, the path format used by `--mount`, for example, `/host/path:/vfs/path`, can clash with the system path format, e.g. to the machine, it's unclear which `:` separates the paths in `--mount=C:\plugin:/wordpress/wp-content/plugin`.
+To resolve this, use `--mount-dir` and `--mount-dir-before-install` instead.
+These flags let you specify host and virtual file system paths in a space-separated format: `--mount-dir "/host/path"` `"/vfs/path"`.
 :::

 **Multiple mounts:**